ChicagoDSA/haymarket/README.md

 This theme uses the [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from) plugin.

-To add a redirect-from to a page, add the array to the YAML front-matter of your existing page or post.
+To add a `redirect-from` to a page, add the array to the YAML front matter of your existing page or post.
 For example:

 ```yaml
 title: My amazing post